New Saga: Anime

 An anime television series adaptation was announced on October 19, 2022.
 The series was originally scheduled for July 2023, but was delayed on May 26, 2023, due to "various circumstances".
 It was also originally set to be animated by Makaria and Yokohama Animation Laboratory and directed by Norikazu Ishigooka, but following the postponement, it was replaced with Sotsu and Studio Clutch on animation production and Naoki Mizusawa as director.
-Kenta Ihara handles series' composition, Nilitsu drafts original animation character designs designed by Atsushi Asahi, and Shachō of Soil & "Pimp" Sessions and Hironori Anazawa composes the series' music.
+Kenta Ihara handled series' composition, Nilitsu drafted original animation character designs designed by Atsushi Asahi, and Shachō of Soil & "Pimp" Sessions and Hironori Anazawa composed the series' music.
 The series aired from July 3 to September 18, 2025, on ABC TV and other networks.
 (Note: ABC lists the series premiere on July 2, 2025, at 26:15, which is effectively July 3 at 2:15 a.m.
 JST.)
 The opening theme song is "Enja" (演者), performed by 4s4ki, while the ending theme song is "her", performed by Mahiru Coda.
 Crunchyroll streamed the series.